 9. “Beethoven” by Shane Koyczan

-Koyczan uses the life and struggles of the famous composer to explore themes of trauma, beauty, and the healing power of art.
-The poem utilizes clever allusions and an easy-flowing rhythm to show how someone can turn their personal “deafness” or pain into a masterpiece.
+Shane Koyczan explores themes of trauma and the healing power of art through the life and struggles of the famous composer.
+Allusions are brief and indirect references to a person, place, or thing of historical significance, which Koyczan uses to show how one turns pain into a masterpiece.
 It is a lengthy but rewarding read that encourages students to look deeper into historical figures.

 Teaching tip: Play a piece of Beethoven’s music, like the “Moonlight Sonata,” in the background while reading the poem together.
 Ask students to find the various allusions to Beethoven’s life, such as his hearing loss and his relationship with his father.
 This cross-curricular approach helps them understand how different forms of art can influence and describe one another.